OhoodH/Update-SWIFT-Project-/README.md

 model's ability to identify positive samples.
 The higher the recall, the better the ability of the model to identify positive samples.

+  # How to run the code
+Google Colab application was used to create a detection code for identifying objects in images or videos using machine learning models such as TensorFlow or PyTorch.